Call for proposals for the development of quantum computers based on neutral atoms

-Prototype quantum computers with a number of different architectures are to be developed over the next four years as part of the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) Quantum Computing Initiative.
+Prototype Quantum computer with a number of different architectures are to be developed over the next four years as part of the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) Quantum Computing Initiative.
 DLR has published another call for proposals in this area, with the aim of acquiring a prototype quantum processor demonstrator based on neutral atoms.
-The system is to be expanded in several phases to 100 qubits or more.
+The system is to be expanded in several phases to 100 Qubit or more.
 The project under tender will run for three and a half years.

 Atomic shells become computational building blocks

-"One- and two-qubit gates have been demonstrated as the basic building block of a quantum computer based on neutral atoms.
-However, limited coherence times and gate performance still pose a challenge.
+"One- and two-qubit Gates have been demonstrated as the basic building block of a quantum computer based on neutral atoms.
+However, limited Coherence time and gate performance still pose a challenge.
 Scaling up to a viable quantum computer requires further improvements that will be addressed by industry as part of this project," says Karla Loida, Project Manager for the Quantum Computing Initiative.

 Competitive contract award procedure